Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Using A 3PL For Book Shipping

-If running to the nearest post office or UPS store every time you make a sale doesn’t sound appealing, there is another way.
+As a self-published author, if you find yourself running to the nearest post office or UPS store every time you make a sale, know that there is another way.
 It’s called third-party logistics, or 3PL.
-In essence, you can have a company do all of the printing, binding, packing, and shipping for you.
+In short, you can have a company, like Print Bind Ship, do all of the printing, binding, packing, and shipping for you.

 Benefits of a 3PL Book Fulfillment & Shipping Partner